gtzilla/fastFrag/README.md

         jQuery("#someId").html('<div class="myClass"><div><ul><li><a href="">foo</a></li><li><a href="">bar</a></li></div></div>')

 That's hard to read, difficult to maintain is basically entirely specific to the project.
+Recovering that string of 'text' would provide very little value.

 Since I like simple, easy to understand things.
 I wrote fastFrag in a few hours (weeks of testing).
-There are definitely other libraries out there, most have significantly more options or required some server side aspect to 'prep' the data and template.
-Since none of these did what I needed, I wrote this.
+There are definitely other libraries out there, most have significantly more options or required some server side aspect to *prepare* the data and template.
+Since none of the existing options did what I needed, I wrote this.
 A purely client-side JavaScript template powered by JSON and returning valid Document Fragments for DOM insertion.

-Some Stats
+Some Stats, Is it actually fast?
 --------------

-Testing for innerHTML method on sample_inner_html_complex.html showed 5ms for layout, 5ms for paint
+Testing for innerHTML method on sample_inner_html_complex.html showed:

+    5ms for layout, 5ms for paint

+fastFrag showed:

-fastFrag shows 4ms for layout, 1ms for paint.
-Graphs and data to come, you can run your own tests by loading the HTML files found in samples/ folder
+    4ms for layout, 1ms for paint.

+Graphs and data to come, you can run your own tests by loading the HTML files found in samples/ folder.

+I am highly skeptical that any JS template library would be faster than a simple string and inner HTML across the variety of browsers on the market: Chrome, Safari Internet Explorer.

+However, it is impossible to deny the expense incurred to escape data when using inner HTML methods directly, or risk possible serious attacks to your website if you accept any user-content.
+When comparing both the speed of inner HTML and it's absolute need for regular expressions to attempt and catch anything *dangerous*, with fastFrag, fastFrag has so far demonstrated itself to be faster, but again graphs to come as soon as possible.
+If you have found otherwise, please tell us about it here, <http://github.com/gregory80/fastFrag/issues>

 FAQ